 Arches are connected by internal pouches and external grooves.
 They form specific aspects of the craniofacial skeleton.

-Pharyngeal pouches are internal grooves between the arches.
+Pharyngeal pouches are internal connections between the arches.
 Each pouch helps develop specific areas of the head and neck region.

-- 1st pouch forms the middle ear, the internal auditory canal.
+- 1st pouch forms middle ear, internal auditory canal, and Eustachian tube.